kteender/kteender.github.io/about.md

 <div id="land" style="text-align:center">
 </div>

-I'm a performance artist and CG technology expert.
-I do divination and animation.
+I'm a CG technology expert.
+I do live divination and create animation.

 Indigo Coyle is a stage name.
 I picked it when I began offering an intuitive entertainment service.
 The name is inspired by the title of Douglas Hofstadter's text on recursion and conciousness, *I Am a Strange Loop*.
 To keep communication simple, I typically go by Indigo.
 I take the intuitive side of my work seriously.